IEOR140-T5/FinalProject-NXT/reports/Milestone3.md

                /        |         \
               /         |          \
         LightSensor   Locator     UltraSonic Senor

+2.6 Software design:
+     The algorithm scans for beacons based on its current relative bearing position to the other.

 3. The most interesting/challenging/difficult parts of the project:
      The most challenging part was writing the algorithm to convert the